When is the ski season in Scotland?

 The Lecht

 We’ve mentioned some of our holiday homes that are super close to these ranges, but plenty of our castles and cottages in Scotland make a great base for a winter holiday with day trips to the slopes.
-If you need help with your search, just contact our concierge team!
+If you need help booking some fabulous extras for your stay, just contact our concierge team!

 I always wanted to visit Scotland someday.
 Maybe this will be my next winter holiday travel destination.
 I love trekking in the mountains and Scotland’s castles remind me very much of the medieval ones we have here in Romania.
 Thank you for the tip!